OpenCollarTeam/opencollarteam.github.io/Manual-Test-Suite.md

 - Try using the "+" command to switch your av to wearing the contents of an #RLV folder.
 - Try using the "&" command to add (not replace) the contents of an #RLV folder to what you're wearing.

 # Settings
+- Try the Print button.
+You should see your collar settings dumped to chat.
+- Paste your printed settings into a .settings notecard in the Settings prim of the collar.
+Modify a value.
+Try the Settings -> Load button in the collar.
+Your modified value should now be loaded.
+- Try modifying the Position, Rotation, and Size of the collar from the Settings menu.
+- Try enabling the Stealth mode to make your collar invisible.
+- Try switching between appearances using the Themes button.

 # Animations
 - Turn on AnimLock.
 Only owners should be able to start/stop anims.
 Turn it off.
 Non-owner wearer should be able to stop/start anims.
 - Turn on AntiSlide.
 See if it works?
 Not sure what it's supposed to do.
 - Try starting/stopping a pose.
 - Try adjusting pose height with the arrow buttons.
+- Try kissing someone with the kiss couple's animation.

 # Help
 - Help menu should show prefix, channel, safeword, and documentation link.